Postpartum Mood Episodes in Women with and without Mood Disorders

 Postpartum Depression (PPD) is a serious syndrome which resembles a major depressive episode and occurs in 10-20% of all mothers in the year following delivery (1).
 In addition, 20 – 30 % of women with Bipolar Disorder will experience postpartum psychosis (mania) and at least 20 % will experience a postpartum depression (1) with some estimates as high as 65 % (2).
 The postpartum time therefore represents a natural experiment that, in the setting of prospective monitoring, will allow the measurement of biological, genetic, and environmental factors that may impact the development of mood episodes.

-Participation in this study would involve coming in for a screening visit, then returning once during each trimester, then at one week, one month, and three months postpartum (for a total of 6 visits).
+Participation in this study would involve coming in for a screening visit, then returning once during each trimester, then at two weeks, six weeks, three months and six months postpartum (for a total of up to 7 visits).
 The initial visit would involve a psychiatrist taking a psychiatric history, a research team member conducting a diagnostic interview, and the subject filling out several questionnaires.
 During the follow up visits subjects would check in with a psychiatrist, have blood drawn, and fill out a variety of questionnaires.

 For more information about the study, please call 410-502-2586 or email email@example.com